JavaDev1983/WordSearchHVDR/README.md

 |---|
 | ![Run AndroidTest](./images/WordSearchHVDR.gif)  |

 ---

 ## Readme File

-Android Studio may not display the README.md file due to a bug, just select the editor (code) tab or view it from GitHub.
+Android Studio may not display a preview of the README.md file.
+Just view it from GitHub.